bwebster/zoom_slack/README.md

 # zoom_slack

+**Note: this is alpha quality software, and still under active development!**

 This gem provides an easy way to automatically set your Slack status any time you are in a Zoom meeting.

 The current implementation will only work on Mac OS X, but other operating system implementations are welcome!